-To ease installation of the seal, lubricate the seal liner (18) with water or a very small amount of oil, and apply a drop of light lubricating oil on the finished faces.
+To ease installation of the seal, lubricate the shaft sleeve (9) and stationary seat with water or a very small amount of oil, and apply a drop of light lubricating oil on the finished faces.
 Assemble the seal as follows, (see Figure 3).